FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 Among the most popular structured representations, knowledge graphs, in the form of RDF linked data graphs are fast becoming a dominant form.
 This is chiefly due to it being a favourite form of  `active metadata` and `FAIR data`.

-The pipeline for information extraction could be seen as a path of several steps:
+The pipeline for information extraction could be broken down in the following key steps:

 - Collecting the text data
 - Avoiding ambiguity of entities with coreference resolution